Skip to content

 The short answer

 The Bible says nothing directly about drugs, although it celebrates the responsible use of alcohol.
-Yet, the greater issue is that the Bible isn’t first and foremost a book of rules.
-Christianity is about living life in Christ, and it’s on that basis that we should discern what things we put into our bodies.
+The Bible isn’t first and foremost a book of rules: Christianity is about living life in Christ, and it’s on that basis that we should discern what things we put into our bodies.

 It is common for people to wonder what the Bible says about drugs, drinking, or smoking.
-This can be an important curiosity, because it points to the more important discussion of what sin is.
-So let's explore the issue of drinking, smoking and drugs, beginning with alcohol.
+This curiosity can be helpful, because it points to the more important discussion of the nature of sin.
+Let's explore the issue of drinking, smoking and drugs, beginning with alcohol.

 What does the Bible say about drinking?

-Despite various modern religious movements (primarily American) that considered alcohol consumption to be sinful, there’s no evidence for this in the Bible.
-Quite the contrary.
-Alcohol consumption is presented as ordinary throughout the Biblical narratives, and we know that ancient Jews and Christians—and basically all ancient people—made and consumed alcohol.
-More than that, alcohol, especially wine, was seen as a sacred type of drink: wine was used ritually in almost every culture in the Greco-Roman world, including at the heart of the early Christian liturgical service as the Blood of Christ in communion.
+Despite various modern religious movements (primarily American) that considered alcohol consumption to be sinful, there’s no evidence for this idea in the Bible.
+On the contrary, alcohol consumption is presented as ordinary throughout the Biblical narratives, and we know that ancient Jews and Christians—and basically all ancient people—made and consumed alcohol.
+Wine, in particular, was seen as a sacred drink: wine was used ritually in almost every culture in the Greco-Roman world, including the early Christian liturgical service as the Blood of Christ in communion.

-Some people argue that, because ancient people generally diluted their wine with water, that ancient people didn’t really experience the intoxicating effects of alcohol, and that this is the part that is sinful.
-But this too is a modern (usually American) perspective.
+Some people argue that, because ancient people generally diluted their wine with water, they didn’t really experience the intoxicating effects of alcohol, and that intoxication is the aspect of drinking that is sinful.
+But this perspective is also a modern (usually American) one.
 The joyful effects produced by consuming alcohol are, again, presented as normal in the Bible.
 The most prominent example is in Psalm 104 (LXX 105) where wine is included in a list of good things that God provides for the Earth:

 He makes the grass grow for the livestock and provides crops for man to cultivate,

-Bread, oil, and wine are all listed together as things that benefit man, indeed, that are provided for him by God, with specific purposes: bread sustains him, oil makes him shine, and wine makes his heart glad.
+Bread, oil, and wine are all listed together as things that benefit man, indeed, that are provided for him by God.
+Each has a specific purpose: bread sustains him, oil makes him shine, and wine makes his heart glad.
 It’s clear that making the heart glad is the purpose of wine.
 That is the main effect of alcohol, and why alcohol is consumed in celebrations and on feasts.
-Solomon mentions this in Ecclesiastes 9:7 as well: “Go, eat your food with gladness, and drink your wine with a joyful heart”.
+Solomon mentions this in Ecclesiastes 9:7 as well: “Go, eat your food with gladness, and drink your wine with a joyful heart.

 Bottles, Wine, and Cheese - John F. Francis - 1857

 The times that the Bible cautions against alcohol use are all in the context of excess.
-Proverbs 23:20 warns not to “mix with winebibbers, or gluttonous eaters of meat, for drunkards and gluttons become poor”.
-In his letter to the Galatians, St. Paul explains to his flock that “the acts of the sinful nature are obvious” and lists “drunkenness”, alongside orgies, reminding them that “those who live like this will not inherit the kingdom of God” (5:19-21).
+Proverbs 23:20 warns not to “mix with winebibbers, or gluttonous eaters of meat, for drunkards and gluttons become poor.”
+In his letter to the Galatians, St. Paul explains that “the acts of the sinful nature are obvious” and lists drunkenness alongside orgies, reminding his readers that “those who live like this will not inherit the kingdom of God” (5:19-21).
 In his letter to the Ephesians he warns them, “do not get drunk on wine, which leads to debauchery” (5:18).
 Orgies, gluttony, and debauchery are all kinds of excesses; St. Paul is obviously not condemning the practice of eating food or having sex—that would be absurd.
 He is condemning the abuse of those things.

-As countless theologians have pointed out, from St. Augustine in the fourth century to CS Lewis in the twentieth, nothing is evil by nature.
+As countless theologians—from St. Augustine in the fourth century to C.S.
+Lewis in the twentieth—have pointed out, nothing is evil by nature.
 Evil happens when we take a good thing and corrupt it.
 Sex is good but it can be corrupted through rape or orgies; food is good but it is corrupted through gluttony; alcohol is good but is corrupted through drunkenness.
-This is normal for sins of the body, which tend to be perverted through excess.
+The sins of the body tend to be perverted through excess.

 The conclusion?
 The Bible says nothing against alcohol per se.
 Drink alcohol, drink it even unto merriment!
 But don’t drink to excess.
 And this was the consensus view among Christians, all across the world and over many centuries, until certain recent minority movements among American evangelicals.